The Economy Does Better Under Democrats

 But the facts are not on the Republicans’ side.
 Historically, the American economy has performed measurably better when Democrats are in charge.

-Here are some quick stats you can use when arguing with your own crazy uncle:
+Here are some quick stats you can use when to support your assertions about the economy:

 1) Since 1947, when official GDP calculations were introduced, GDP growth under Democratic administrations has consistently outpaced that of Republican administrations.
 This is true even when major crises like the Great Recession and the COVID-19 pandemic are factored out.

 A similar study by Princeton economists found that from Truman to Obama, growth was 1.8 percent higher under Democratic administrations than their Republican counterparts.

 2) On average, stock market growth is stronger under Democrats.
 Again comparing the period since 1947, data shows that markets grew an average of 10.8 percent under Democratic presidents, compared to 5.6 percent for under Republican presidents.

 Since the 1960s, when the party holding the presidency began to fluctuate regularly, Democrats have, on average, outperformed Republicans in terms of job growth.
 Republican President Regan is an outlier, as he did post impressive job numbers.
 Here is a comparison: